 A: If the Norwich Public School System cancels or delays school, there will be no meeting.

 However, if the school system is NOT delayed or closed and you are unable to make it to the meeting due to weather conditions in your area, as long as you notify either the President or Vice President, your absence will be excused.
-Your safety is first priority.
+Your safety is our priority.
 As a professional, the expectation is that you will make every effort to attend the meeting, even during less than ideal weather.

 School closings will be listed at http://www.wfsb.com/closings/index.html and on the Channel 3 news, as well as announced over many of the local radio stations.
-Also if you go to this link http://www.nbcconnecticut.com/weather/school-closings/, you can sign up for email or text message alerts that the Norwich Public School Systems are closed.
+Also, if you go to this link http://www.nbcconnecticut.com/weather/school-closings/, you can sign up for email or text message alerts that the Norwich Public School Systems are closed.